-- Implementing organizations and personnel have fled.
-Fearing for their safety, many aid implementors have been withdrawn from the country.
-U.N. and bilateral aid donors have been reluctant to initiate projects of their own; many, including the U.N., are running programs from Jordan or Kuwait utilizing Iraqi personnel to the extent possible.37 - The quality of aid has likely been negatively affected as implementors cannot meet with local people and design and monitor projects as they would in other countries.
+programs from Jordan or Kuwait utilizing Iraqi personnel to the extent possible.

+- The quality of aid has likely been negatively affected as implementors cannot meet with local people and design and monitor projects as they would in other countries.
 The pool of foreign expertise available to advise the government and NGOs is restricted to those few willing to endure the country's hardships.
 U.S. agency personnel stay only a short time and therefore institutional knowledge is not maintained.
-Iraqi experts necessary to successful reconstruction have left ten percent of registered doctors have reportedly given up work in the past year.38 - In a broader sense, prolonged insecurity has undermined the trust of the Iraqi people in U.S. and now Iraqi government leadership to bring about a democratic and economic transformation in Iraq, opening the door to further political discontent and possible civil war.39
+Iraqi experts necessary to successful reconstruction have left ten percent of registered doctors have reportedly given up work in the past year. - In a broader sense, prolonged insecurity has undermined the trust of the Iraqi people in U.S. and now Iraqi government leadership to bring about a democratic and economic transformation in Iraq, opening the door to further political discontent and possible civil war.

 There are two elements in the effort to provide the security that might allow political and economic reconstruction to take hold - U.S. and coalition peacekeeping forces and the training of Iraqi security forces to replace them.
-The number of U.S. troops has fallen to roughly 133,000 from 160,000 in November.
+The number of U.S. troops is roughly 132,000.
+There are also about 20,000 troops from 28 other nations.
+Although NATO rejected the Administration request that it provide forces, it did agree to help train Iraqi troops, and all NATO members currently provide training or equipment.